NCAR/ccpp-framework/doc/constituents.md

 chemistry species) — together with its **tendency**, the rate of change that physics writes back so the dycore can advect/integrate it forward.

-In capgen-ng, the constituent layer has three concerns:
+In capgen, the constituent layer has three concerns:

 1. **Registration** — declaring at model startup which constituents exist (their standard name, units, vertical layout, advection flag, …).